Synopsis: Advocacy for crazy perpetual population growth is almost ubiquitous.

-From these point, it follows that immigration will help increase the value of stock market indices.
+From these points, it follows that immigration will help increase the value of stock market indices.

 This leads to proponents of immigration, adopting and promoting the position that immigration has economic benefits, even if this requires accepting the ‘trickle down economics’ proposition, that increases to the value of stock market flow through as prosperity for all.